 Index for Quick Jump

 Florida criminalizes drug possession charges.
 We call these drugs controlled substances, and they are itemized in Florida’s laws.
+The average sentance for drug possession charges is anywhere between 15 days and 10 years depending on your history and type of possession charge.

 Florida has a pretty lengthy list of controlled substances, or drugs, that are criminalized and will lead to punishment if convicted.
 Below we talk about the most common possession of drug charges in Florida, including maximum penalties.